 Snack – Try to eat small nutritious snacks throughout the day to avoid overeating unhealthy food when famished.
 Usually, when we’re starving, our bodies crave foods that are high in sugar content, so consuming healthy snacks throughout the day will help you from falling into that afternoon donut trap.

 Probiotics – Unhealthy diets and overuse of antibiotics can lead to unbalanced levels of natural probiotics.
-Supplementing your diet with good quality probiotics may help to restore the healthy bacteria in your gut.
+Fermented foods that are rich in probiotics such as yogurt, kefir or sauerkraut or supplementing your diet with good quality probiotics may help to restore the healthy bacteria in your gut.

 Digestive Enzymes – In a normal day, we consume a combination of carbohydrates, lipids and proteins.
 In order to properly metabolize these macronutrients, we rely heavily on digestive enzymes.
-Although our body naturally produces the enzymes we need, supplementing with a digestive enzyme blend that contains amylase, lipase and protease may go a long way in boosting your metabolism.
+Although your body naturally produces the enzymes it needs, supplementing with a digestive enzyme blend that contains amylase, lipase and protease may provide added support for your digestion and metabolism.

-Glutamine – This is a key amino acid that is not only essential for a healthy gut but may also help stop those late-night unhealthy food cravings.
+Glutamine – This is a key amino acid that is not only essential for a healthy gut but may also help control those late night unhealthy food cravings.

-Licorice – This nutrient has long been used to treat gastric ulcers and research shows it may help with stomach issues and inflammation.
+Licorice – This nutrient has long been used to treat gastric ulcers and may be helpful in supporting digestive health and healthy levels of inflammation.

 (1)Hanaway, Patrick.
 2016.
 When in Doubt, start with the Gut…Microbiome.
 AIHM Annual Conference Slides.